mohamed-ghanem1212/MedicalSupply_.NET-Backend-API/MedicalSupply/README.md

 plain incrementing `int` was used instead of SQL Server's `rowversion` column type specifically because it works the same way on SQLite too.

-## 8. Simplifications made (compared to a full implementation)
+## 8. Incomplete requirements and assumptions

-To keep the codebase something I can fully explain and defend, these were deliberately cut down from a fuller implementation:
+To keep the codebase something I can fully explain and defend, this version deliberately does less than a full implementation of every rule in the assessment spec.
+Listed as the doc's submission instructions ask:

+### Incomplete requirements (spec rules not implemented)

-- **One approval step, not three.** Every request just needs Department Manager approval - no separate Pharmacy or Finance stage, no logic to decide which stages are needed.
+- **Only one approval step**, not the spec's three-stage flow.
+Every request just needs Department Manager approval — there's no separate Pharmacy approval or Finance approval stage, and no logic to decide which stages a request needs.
-- **No monthly budget enforcement.** `Department.MonthlyBudget` exists as a field but submission doesn't check the request total against it.
+- **No monthly budget enforcement.** `Department.MonthlyBudget` exists as a field but request submission does not check the request total against it, and submission is never rejected for exceeding it.
-- **No approval audit table.** Instead of a separate `ApprovalRecords` table, the decision is just stored directly on the request (`DecisionBy`, `DecisionDate`, `RejectionReason`).
+- **No approval audit table.** The spec calls for a separate `ApprovalRecords` table with one row per decision; this version stores the single decision directly on the request instead (`DecisionBy`, `DecisionDate`, `RejectionReason`).
-- **No partial-approval quantities.** The quantity approved always equals the quantity requested.
+- **No partial-approval quantities.** The spec allows an approved quantity to differ from the requested quantity; here the approved quantity always equals the requested quantity.
-- **Two roles fewer.** No separate Pharmacist/FinanceOfficer roles, since there's nothing for them to approve.
+- **No Pharmacist or FinanceOfficer roles.** Since there's no separate approval stage for either, those roles from the spec's role table aren't implemented.

+### Assumptions (where the spec was ambiguous and a judgment call was made)

+- **Cancellation authorization**: the spec doesn't name a role for this operation.
+Allowed for `Requester` and `DepartmentManager` (plus Administrator) as the most plausible owners of that decision.
+- **Fulfillment quantity** always equals the originally requested quantity, since there's no partial-approval concept in this version.
+- **"Remaining budget"** isn't tracked at all (see above), so there was no need to define what counts toward it — this is a full omission, not a partial interpretation.

+### Deliberate code-simplicity choices (not spec gaps, just style)

-- **Four exception types, not a full hierarchy.** `NotFoundException`, `ValidationException`, `ConflictException`, `ForbiddenException` cover every case, instead of a specific class per error.
+- **Four exception types, not a full hierarchy** — `NotFoundException`, `ValidationException`, `ConflictException`, `ForbiddenException` cover every case instead of a specific class per error.
 - **Entities are plain data classes.** Business rules (stock checks, status transitions) live in the service methods, not in methods on the entities themselves.
+- **One `IAppDbContext` interface instead of a Repository/UnitOfWork layer** — see Section 2 above for why.

 ## 9. Postman collection